 Mike has been appointed by the Minnesota Supreme Court to two terms on the committee supervising no-fault arbitrations and to two terms on the Legal Services Advisory Committee.
 He has been an adjunct professor at William Mitchell College of Law, and for more than 20 years he has served as the editor of the Minnesota State Bar Association’s Minnesota Motor Vehicle Deskbook.

-In 2007, Mike returned to work with the Legal Aid Society as a Director of Litigation.
-He does remain active as a consultant for the firm and, along with Paul McEllistrem, he continues to edit the Motor Vehicle Accident Deskbook.
+In 2007, Mike took a leave to work with the Legal Aid Society as a Director of Litigation.
+He is now practicing full-time for the firm as a trial attorney.

 - Yale Law School (1973)